GraceCiambrone/Tweet-Sentiment-Analysis/README.md

 <h2>Predict the Sentiment of a Given Tweet</h2>
+Tools: Python, TensorFlow, Numpy, Pandas, Matplotlib

-An NLP sequencing model with TensorFlow in Python, using a dataset that contained tweets labeled as positive, negative, or nuetral,
+An NLP sequencing model I built using a dataset containing labeled tweets.

 Step by step approach : </n>
 1) Obtain the data